Chart Color Schemes

 Population growth drivers in Mount Gravatt are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on ABS population updates and AreaSearch validations, as of November 2025, the Mount Gravatt statistical area's population is estimated at around 4,215.
-This reflects an increase of 482 people since the 2021 Census, which reported a population of 3,733.
-The change is inferred from AreaSearch's estimate of 4,196 residents following examination of ABS' June 2024 ERP data release and additional 41 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,419 persons per square kilometer, above national averages assessed by AreaSearch.
-Mount Gravatt's 12.9% growth since the 2021 census exceeded both the SA3 area (9.6%) and national average, marking it as a growth leader in the region.
-Overseas migration contributed approximately 60.0% of overall population gains during recent periods.
+As per AreaSearch's analysis of ABS population updates and new addresses validated, the estimated population of Mount Gravatt as of February 2026 is around 4,218.
+This figure shows an increase of 485 people (13.0%) since the 2021 Census, which recorded a population of 3,733.
+The change is inferred from AreaSearch's estimated resident population of 4,196 following examination of ABS's latest ERP data release in June 2024 and an additional 44 validated new addresses since the Census date.
+This results in a population density ratio of 1,420 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Mount Gravatt's growth rate of 13.0% since the 2021 census exceeds both the SA3 area (9.8%) and the national average, positioning it as a growth leader in the region.
+Overseas migration contributed approximately 60.0% of overall population gains during recent periods, driving this growth.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where utilized.
-Demographic trends project an above median population growth for the area, expecting it to expand by 990 persons to 2041, reflecting a total increase of 23.1% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
+Looking ahead, demographic trends indicate a significant population increase is forecast for the top quartile of Australian statistical areas, including Mount Gravatt.
+Based on aggregated SA2-level projections, the suburb's population is expected to expand by 983 persons to reach 5,176 by 2041, reflecting an overall increase of 23.1% over the 17-year period.

 Frequently Asked Questions - Population